sast-tools-static-application-security-testing-sast-scans

 The Most Advanced SAST Tool for DevSecOps

-Overview: Xygeni-SAST is a modern, security-first SAST tool designed to eliminate vulnerabilities early without slowing down development.
-Unlike traditional Static Code Analysis Tools, it combines high accuracy, automated remediation, and malware detection, making it an all-in-one security platform for DevSecOps teams.
-By integrating reachability analysis and exploitability scoring, Xygeni reduces false positives and prioritizes real threats, making sure security teams focus on what matters most.
+Overview: Xygeni-SAST is a modern, security-first static code analysis tool designed to eliminate vulnerabilities early without slowing down development.
+Unlike traditional static code analysis tools, it combines high accuracy, automated remediation, and malware detection, making it an all-in-one security platform for DevSecOps teams.
+By integrating reachability analysis and exploitability scoring, Xygeni reduces false positives and prioritizes real threats so that security teams can focus on what truly matters.

 Key Features: